What is digestive enzyme therapy?

 Based on this idea, certain therapies were developed.
 First came elimination diets.
 After some difficulties with these, enzyme therapy was developed as an alternative treatment to help with protein digestion.

-What is the idea behind digestive enzyme therapy?
+What is the idea behind digestive enzyme therapy for autistic children?

 In our bodies, we all have natural chemicals called ‘opioids’, which are similar to morphine in their effect on pain.